Real Options Theory and Entrepreneurship

 Application to Bankruptcy Law

 Lee et al. (2007) apply this logic to policy.
 They argue that bankruptcy laws should not punish entrepreneurs too severely.
+If bankruptcy is a "life sentence," the cost of the option to start a business becomes too high.

 Entry Decisions and Irreversibility

 Finally, O'Brien et al. (2003) found that entrepreneurs intuitively use Real Options logic when deciding to enter a market.
+They are significantly less likely to enter an industry where investments are irreversible (high sunk costs).

 🎲 Real Options Theory

-Example: The Food Truck Pivot
+Case Study: The Food Truck Pivot

 Wait, Watch, and Win! 🔭